ivansey/calc-catalog-web/README.md

 * Project founder and JS-developer: [Ivan "IvanSEY" Panasyuk](https://github.com/ivansey)

+### License

+This project is GPTv3 licensed.
+The text of this license is located in the file COPYING

+Licenses of all dependencies are located in the DISCLAIMER.DEPENDENCIES

 ### Particiaption in the project

 To particiapte in the project, contact the project founder [Ivan "IvanSEY" Panasyuk](https://github.com/ivansey)

+Copyright 2023 Ivan "IvanSEY" Panasyuk